mongodb/specifications/source/enumerate-collections.rst

 ~~~~~~~~~~~~

 - ``listCollections`` can be run on a secondary node.
-- Querying ``system.indexes`` on a secondary node requires slaveOkay to be set.
+- Querying ``system.indexes`` on a secondary node requires secondaryOk to be set.
 - Drivers MUST run ``listCollections`` on the primary node when in a replica set
   topology, unless directly connected to a secondary node in Single topology.